talum/talum.github.io/source/_posts/2015-10-31-overlaps-or-hhow-ruby-knows-me-better-than-i-know-myself.markdown

 <!--more -->

 What's also great about Ruby is that it's very expressive and elegant, and it seems to intuit what you're trying to say (or do).
-Rails, meanwhile, continues to freak me out with just how much it anticipates what I want to do, especially with forms.
+Rails especially continues to freak me out with just how much it anticipates what I want to do, especially with forms.
 See: `form_for`.
 You can throw one form in a partial and render it on the **new** and **edit** views?
 Mind boggling.

-Here's an example of just how awesome and human-language-like Ruby is.
+But anyway, here's an example of just how awesome and human-language-like Ruby is.
 The other day, a classmate (Reuben) and I were working on a super long and difficult lab that mimicked the creation of models similar to that of well-known and popular peer-to-peer room-sharing service.
 We needed to figure out a way to determine if a listing for a room or property was available over a certain period of time, and we had a few data points at our disposal.

 We had all the existing reservations for a listing, with check-in and check-out dates, as well as the desired check-in and check-out date for a new potential reservation.